tangowhisky37/CoderDojo/README.md

   * Introduction to Computer Science Fundamentals through Google CS First (Scratch based curriculum)
   * Introduction to Computer Science Fundamentals using Minecraft Education version (Microsoft curriculum)

 Parents are requested to check with the team to confirm which course is being offered.
 Based on availability of volunteers we'll consider offering additional courses.
+Access to all the course content at CoderDojo Altona North is offered through our Learning Management System (Schoology).
+We use the Learning Management system to give you access to the tutorials and also track your childs progress through the term.

 ## Who Runs The CoderDojo